BlackPythonDevs/blackpythondevs.com/_posts/2024-10-19-black-python-devs-leadership-summit.md

 ---
 author: Abigail Afi Gbadago
 date: 2024-10-19
-description: Join us for a recap of the highly successful Black Python Devs Leadership Summit, where leaders shared insights on succession planning, mental health, and leadership skills.
+description: Join Abigail Afi Gbadago and other leaders at the highly successful Black Python Devs Leadership Summit as they shared insights on succession planning, mental health, and leadership skills in a day of engaging talks and interactive sessions.
 featured_image: /assets/images/bpd-leadership-summit-1.jpeg
 lang: en
+layout: post
 title: Black Python Devs Leadership Summit
 ---